Research Center for Symptom Management

 The immediate strategies to achieve these aims are to:

-- establish the organizational unit of administrative, support, and research development and dissemination cores;
+- establish the organizational unit of administrative, support, and research development and dissemination cores; to facilitate the ongoing work of the eleven currently funded grants and the three pilot studies already underway; -->

 - to formally link clinical research efforts in symptom management; and